 How is the landscape changing?

-As population increases to 7.6+ people, food production is set to match this increase.
-Now, there’s over 5 billion hectares designated for agricultural land compared to just 1 billion in 1800.
+As the population increases to 7.6+ people, food production is set to match this increase.
+Now, there are over 5 billion hectares designated for agricultural land compared to just 1 billion in 1800.
 So that means about 40% of land is for feeding the planet.

 What is the global human footprint index?